Yakovlev Test Pilots Accelerate SJ-100 to Maximum Possible Speed

 On Friday, August 5, at the Dzyomgi airfield in Komsomolsk-on-Amur, the first flight of the short-haul aircraft SJ-100 (serial number 97004, tail number 97024), built using serial technologies, took place.

-Test pilot Dmitry Savonin described how the aircraft performed in flight, as well as the tasks set by the management for the crew.
+Test pilot Dmitry Savonin described how the aircraft performed in flight, as well as the tasks set before the crew by the management.

-The flight lasted about 60 minutes, the Superjet climbed to an altitude of 3000 meters, and the crew checked the operation of systems and units in various modes.
+The flight duration was about 60 minutes, the "Superjet" climbed to an altitude of 3000 meters, the crew checked the operation of systems and units in various modes.

 Dmitry Savonin, test pilot